Computing the Lie algebra of the differential Galois group: the reducible case: Decomposition and Flags for the Off-Diagonal Part

-This process is described in details in \cite{Ba07a}, see also \cite{PS03}, Proposition 2.40.
-Indeed, as the differential system $[\Psi]$ is in reduced form, see Remark \ref{psi-reduit}, Theorem~1 of \cite{ApCoWe13a} shows that $\mathrm{End}_{\CR}(\hsub)$ is the eigenring of $[\Psi]$ (in the usual sense) and \cite{Ba07a} applies mutatis mutandis.
+Note that the invariant subspaces of $P$ are the $\CR$-submodules of $\glsub$ and $T^{-1} \Psi T$ is in block diagonal form, where each block is an indecomposable $\CR$-module.
+This process is described in detail in \cite{Ba07a}, see also \cite{PS03}, Proposition 2.40 or \cite{BaSaWe19a}.
+Indeed, as the differential system $[\Psi]$ is in reduced form, see Remark \ref{psi-reduit}, Theorem~1 of \cite{ApCoWe13a} shows that $\mathrm{End}_{\CR}(\glsub)$ is the eigenring of $[\Psi]$ (in the usual sense) and \cite{Ba07a} applies mutatis mutandis.
+In \cite{BaSaWe19a}, refinements are given on how to use the eigenring structure to compute the isomorphism classes inside each isotypical block; this will be used in problem \textbf{P2} below.

 \begin{remark} It would be tempting to use the factors of $\Pi_{\Psi}$, the minimal polynomial of $\Psi$, to compute an isotypical decomposition.
 However, this would be the source of mistakes, as the characteristic spaces of $\Psi$ are defined over $\mathbf{k}$, not over $\CC$.
-There are examples, see $\S \ref{sec:ex}$, where $\hsub$ is indecomposable while $\Pi_{\Psi}$ is the product of several coprime polynomials. \end{remark}
+There are examples, see $\S \ref{sec:ex}$, where $\glsub$ is indecomposable while $\Pi_{\Psi}$ is the product of several coprime polynomials. \end{remark}